Lwin-Naing/User-Manual-English-/Login.md

-## Login
+# Login

 open this URL: https://reearth.io again.

 ![image](https://github.com/CS-eukarya/User-Manual-English-/assets/154571156/c01a63a1-2c4a-413d-8157-8d3d852bfa56)

-① Click "Start now" at the top right of the screen
+1. Click "Sign in" at the top right of the screen
 <br>
 <br>